Post By Dale T. Anderson, Talend Regional Manager, Customer Success Architect & Kent Graziano, Snowflake Senior Technical Evangelist

 If we follow the Data Vault recommendations of always recording the ‘Load Date’ and the ‘Record Source’ on every row, well then we start to see our concept of a ‘Governed Data Lake’ emerge.
 The next step is to make it a persistent staging area and apply ‘Change Data Capture’ techniques to the load process (preventing duplication).
 Now we really DO have a ‘Governed Data Lake’!
 Raw source data, coupled with metadata that has the added benefit of using considerably less storage than a typical Data Lake would (which tends to load full copies of source data over time without any meaningful mechanism to distinguish or easily retrieve useful information).

-Take some time to review the Talend Data Vault Tutorial which is based upon the model shown here.
+Take some time to review the Talend Data Vault Tutorial which is based on the model shown here.
 The tutorial shows how a 100% INSERT ONLY Data Lake can be processed using Talend jobs.
 Source code is included and a future release will incorporate a cloud implementation using the NEW Snowflake component mentioned above.

 Don’t build a Data Swamp!
 Use modern cloud based DWaaS (Snowflake) and the leading-edge Data Integration tool (Talend) to build a Governed Data Lake that will be the foundation to your modern enterprise data architecture.
 Build it quickly, efficiently, and effectively with the highly adaptable Data Vault data modeling methodology instead of the traditional Star Schemas, which frankly represents the preverbal square peg for a round hole.
 The promise of a properly designed, constructed, and deployed Data Lake could deliver real value to your organization setting the stage for unrelenting success.
 Tell your Boss that!